Yaroslavl Oblast: Religion

+Christianity is the largest religion in Yaroslavl Oblast.
 According to a 2012 survey 32.6% of the population of Yaroslavl Oblast adheres to the Russian Orthodox Church, 5% are unaffiliated generic Christians, 2% are Eastern Orthodox Christians who do not belong to church or are members of other (non-Russian) Eastern Orthodox churches, and 1% are Muslims.
 In addition, 34% of the population declares to be "spiritual but not religious", 15% is atheist, and 10.4% follows other religions or did not give an answer to the question.

 Economy

 The engineering and metalworking industry is the region's primary industrial sector, which supplies Russia with a wide variety of products.
 This industry is actively involved in foreign economic relations with CIS and other foreign countries.

 Agriculture in the Oblast is mainly concerned with growing potatoes, vegetables, and flax, raising beef and dairy cattle, pigs, and sheep and fishing (on the Rybinskoe Reservoir).

 Natural resources

 Yaroslavl Oblast's greatest natural resources are water and forests.
 This part of Russia has enormous water reserves; Yaroslavl Oblast has 4327 rivers with a total length of nearly 20,000 km.
 There are also 83 lakes with total area of nearly 5,000 km2.
 The largest lakes are Nero Lake in Rostovsky District and Pleshcheyevo Lake in Pereslavsky District.
 Pleshcheevo, Somino, Vashutinskoe, Chashnikovskoe, Ryumnikovskoe, and Lovetskoe lakes are located in the State Natural History Park.
 These lakes were formed from melting glaciers about 70,000 years ago.
 The region's mineral resource base includes brick clay and clay aggregate, gravel and sand-gravel mix, peat, and sapropel.